radicle-foundation/radworks-governance/manual.md

 **Proposals can be posted to the forum for Discussion at anytime throughout the monthly cycle, but require at least 7 days on the forum to be considered for that month’s voting cycle.
 If proposal are posted after the second Monday deadline of a proposal cycle, they will be included in the next cycle.
 New proposals should be posted in the [Proposal Discussions](https://community.radworks.org/c/governance/discussions/19) sub-category under the _Governance_ category on the forum.**

 ### Proposal Review Calls
-Proposal Review are monthly calls take place on the second Wednesday of each month.
+Proposal Reviews are monthly calls take place on the second Wednesday of each month.
 These calls are a time for proposal authors to discuss their active proposals and answer questions from the community.
 The calls will be recorded and [archived](https://www.youtube.com/playlist?list=PLUUjDC9sOrpktWjO7jNFwsisK0vi5d_Tx) for reference. _Proposal authors are expected to make an effort to attend these calls and should come prepared to answer questions and discuss their proposal with attendees._

 ## Voting